Home of the Sewalot Site

 By 1902 they had produced over one million machines.
 The workforce was estimated to be over 3,500 at its peak.

-Of course war interrupted the company in 1914 but it survived, unlike F&R which collapsed and the name bought by the British importers, and continued manufacturing.
+Of course war interrupted the company in 1914 but it survived, unlike F&R which collapsed.
+The F&R name was bought by the British importers, and they continued manufacturing and importing various machines under the F&R badge.

 By WWII Gritzner had merged with Pfalzische and had become Gritzner-Kayser.